 For the next shot, the flash still bounced off the ceiling, but the reflection in their glasses are actually light from the street streaming through the front windows of the deli.

-And here's Jean, as many of us see her, register.
-She's ringing up orders and often filling boxes with salads or soups.
+And here's Jean, as many of us see her, behind the register.
+She's ringing up orders and often filling containers with salads or soups.

 And, of course, Mike, as everyone is used to seeing him, making sandwiches with rapid efficiency.

 Below are some photos of their daughters, plus the SF Chronicle article linked above, regarding their retirement.
 On the far right of the wall are two older photos that we'll see in a moment as part of a montage.

 And here are Mike and Jean outside their deli.
 Both in their 70s, they tackle each day at the deli with much joy.